jalexy12/ng-pizza/README.md

-# NgPizza
+# Ng Pizza

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.30.

+It was part of a talk for [BocaJS](https://www.meetup.com/Boca-JS/) in February 2017.

+## Setup

+This project requires [Node.js](https://nodejs.org/) to be installed.

+In your terminal, navigate to this folder and run `npm install` to install the required packages.

+This project communicates with an API.
+You can find the API back end project in [the express-pizza repo](https://github.com/khalifenizar/express-pizza).

 ## Development server
-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding